titouanc/softarch/assignment2/Report/report.md

     -> choose the method of storage using dsn in servlet configuration and a database factory -> to define a new method of storage : create an abstract class that define the way to store data, create three concrete class that inherit it and implements Raw/Regular/User and modify add method to the database factory to parse the new dsn.

+We had to change to modify the facades constructor to take the dsn into account during the database construction.
+That is the only modification of other layers we did.

 softarch.portal.data.* constructs XML (ex: Book)
     -> the UI layer should do it